top of page

 Sex Hormones: Lab Testing

 People are saying there's a sex recession.
 There is no recession for sex hormone lab testing.
+The amount of people getting tested for testosterone and other related labs have spiked in recent years with the use of testosterone replacement therapy (TRT) and other reproductive interventions such as in vitro fertilization (IVF).
 These tests are helpful on multiple levels:

 Diagnosis of hormone deficiencies or dysregulation